 This is a difficult time economically for everyone, but it’s especially difficult for small businesses.
 Do some research into local small shops that sell things like soap and cleaning supplies.
-Find local restaurants that may be offering delivery, drive-through, or curbside services.
+Find local restaurants that may be offering delivery, drive-thru, or curbside services.
 Stay social, even from a distance.
 Buy gift cards to stores you like — this gives them a boost now and you have a reason to treat yourself later when it’s once again safe to go out and shop.

-There is A LOT of information and conversation out there about COVID-19.
+There is a lot of information and conversation out there about COVID-19.
 Unfortunately, not all of it is true or helpful.
 Make sure your information is coming from a trusted source.
 Convoy of Hope is providing a safe place for information at convoyofhope.org/coronavirus.